Get News & Updates Directly To Your Inbox

 If you’re having trouble taking your medications when you’re supposed to, figure out why.
 Here are a few of the common reasons:

 What to do Blue Cross and Blue Shield of Illinois started the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
 Local pharmacists may engage with members to help them understand and manage their disease state.
-The pharmacist works with each individual member to develop a customized solution.
-In addition to this education, this may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.
+The pharmacist works with a member to come up with a tailored plan.
+In addition to education, this may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.

 What else can you do?

-Check out Living365® for resources to manage your conditions and convenient access to local pharmacists and dietitians.
+Check out Living365® for resources to manage your health and convenient access to local pharmacists and dietitians.

 Important Plan Information